-American actor best remembered for his tv series The Rockford Files.
+American actor, best remembered for starring in TV series The Rockford Files.
 In film he is well known for roles in The Great Escape, Maverick, The Notebook, Sunset, Murphy's Romance, Victor Victoria, Move Over Darling, Sayonara, and The Children's Hour.
 I read a tvguide article in which he commented on his height, saying: "I used to be 6-feet-3.
 Now, with my knees and my back, I'm 6-feet-2, maybe less."

 Tom said on 25/May/16

 Nonsense.
 Lifts can always be spotted.

 James said on 25/May/16

 Special shoes are designed to look like ordinary shoes from the outside.